Skip to content

 Teaching the first day of class

-Regardless of whether you’ve taught for a year or a decade, the first day of class often brings a mix of excitement and nervous anxiety.
+Whether you’ve taught for a year or a decade, the first day of class often brings a mix of excitement and nervous anxiety.
 It is a time of new beginnings – a chance to meet new students, share new information, and try out new teaching strategies.

 How should you spend the first day of a course?
 Like a lot of other things in teaching, there’s no one “right” way to tackle the first day, but there are a few things to aspire to: conveying your passion for your field, piquing students’ interest, assuring students that they are welcome, and setting expectations.